 From his emergence as a child prodigy to his continuance as a mature and respected artist, Matt has been the focus of media attention.
 He has appeared/performed on Marian McPartland’s “Piano Jazz,” NPR’s “All Things Considered,” “Late Night with Conan O’Brien,” “The Late Show with David Letterman,” the “Today” Show, ABC’s “20/20,” the Discovery Channel, BBC, Telemundo TV, and news shows and documentaries worldwide (including the U.S., Germany, France, Japan and the U.K.) Numerous print outlets have featured stories on Matt and reviews of his music and performances including The Wall Street Journal, JazzTimes, JAZZIZ, TIME, WIRED, Der Spiegel, The Jerusalem Report, People Magazine, TIME for Kids, American Way, The Globe and Mail, the Toronto Star, The Boston Globe and the New York Daily News.

-Piano Voyages is a timely album for Matt Savage, who graduated from Berklee College of Music and earned his Master’s from Manhattan School of Music.
+Splash Variations represents a new direction for Matt Savage, who graduated from Berklee College of Music and earned his Master’s from Manhattan School of Music.
 As his journey continues, Matt enjoys the creative evolution of his professional music career and the opportunity to perform in as many locations as possible.
 Back in the Boston area, Matt is an adjunct professor at Longy School of Music of Bard College, Saint Anselm College, and Bunker Hill Community College as an adjunct faculty member, as well as Community Music Center of Boston, Note-worthy Experiences and Boston School of Music Arts.
 He also gives masterclasses and workshops domestically and internationally (in English and Spanish) as well as private piano lessons.
 Matt’s downtime may be infrequent, but when he is not touring or teaching, he might be found at his family’s cabin in Maine – a perfect backdrop for relaxation, rejuvenation and the inspiration to write an occasional song.

 For more information, please visit: www.savagerecords.com